WebAssembly/interface-types/proposals/interface-types/working-notes/scenarios/chooser.md

 In this case, the `$lp` and `$rp` values have no mention after the call to `"nondterministic_choice"`, and so we can move the `"shared-release"` calls to just after that call.
-Similarly, the release of the return value can be performed after returned string has been copied into the importing module:
+Similarly, the release of the return value can be performed after returned string has been copied into the importing module.

 For simplicity, we migrated all the deallocations to the end of the fused adapter.
 In some situations, for example when processing arrays, we may wish to